Quickstart: Communicate to a device application in C via IoT Hub device streams (preview)

-Pricing and scale tier: Ensure you select one of the standard (S1, S2, S3) or the Free (F1) tier.
-This choice can also be guided by the size of your fleet and the non-streaming workloads you expect in your hub (e.g., telemetry messages).
+In the Pricing and scale tier drop-down list, select one of the standard tiers (S1, S2, or S3) or F1: Free tier.
+This choice can also be guided by the size of your fleet and the non-streaming workloads that you expect in your hub (for example, telemetry messages).
 For example, the free tier is intended for testing and evaluation.
 It allows 500 devices to be connected to the IoT hub and up to 8,000 messages per day.
-Each Azure subscription can create one IoT Hub in the free tier.
+Each Azure subscription can create one IoT hub in the free tier.

-IoT Hub units: This choice depends on non-streaming workload you expect in your hub - you can select 1 for now.
+For Number of IoT Hub units: This choice depends on non-streaming workload you expect in your hub.
+You can select 1 for now.

 Register a device

-A device must be registered with your IoT hub before it can connect.
-In this section, you will use the Azure Cloud Shell with the IoT extension to register a simulated device.
+You must register a device with your IoT hub before it can connect.
+In this section, you use Azure Cloud Shell with the IoT Extension to register a simulated device.

-YourIoTHubName: Replace this placeholder below with the name you choose for your IoT hub.
+- Replace the YourIoTHubName placeholder with the name you choose for your IoT hub.

-MyDevice: This is the name given for the registered device.
-Use MyDevice as shown.
-If you choose a different name for your device, you will also need to use that name throughout this article, and update the device name in the sample applications before you run them.
+- Use MyDevice, as shown.
+It's the name given for the registered device.
+If you choose a different name for your device, use that name throughout this article, and update the device name in the sample applications before you run them.

 az iot hub device-identity create --hub-name YourIoTHubName --device-id MyDevice

-Run the following commands in Azure Cloud Shell to get the device connection string for the device you just registered:
+To get the device connection string for the device that you just registered, run the following commands in Cloud Shell:

-YourIoTHubName: Replace this placeholder below with the name you choose for your IoT hub.
+Replace the YourIoTHubName placeholder with the name you choose for your IoT hub.

 az iot hub device-identity show-connection-string --hub-name YourIoTHubName --device-id MyDevice --output table

-Make a note of the device connection string, which looks like the following example:
+Note the device connection string for later use in this quickstart.
+It looks like the following example:

-Communicate between device and service via device streams
+Communicate between the device and the service via device streams

 Run the device-side application

-To run the device-side application, you need to perform the following steps:
+To run the device-side application, do the following:

 /* Paste in your iothub connection string */ static const char* connectionString = "[device connection string]";